 The Political Thought of King Alfred the Great by David Pratt.
 Assesses Alfred's rule and analyzes royal texts.

-King Alfred the Great by Alfred P. Smyth is a scholarly examination of King Alfred's life and his place in history.
-Out of print, but available at Alibris.
+King Alfred the Great by Alfred P. Smyth.
+A scholarly examination of King Alfred's life and his place in history.

 Alfred the Great edited by Timothy Reuter.
 Collection of papers reassessing Old English literature associated with Alfred, government and society in late 9th century England, and Alfred's reputation in the centuries following his death.